premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-14. Whcih method is used to creates an exact copy of a String object in the heap?
+14. Which method is used to creates an exact copy of a String object in the heap?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)